man-group/dtale/README.md

 - Any python module containing the global variables LOADER_KEY & LOADER_PROPS will be picked up as a custom loader
   - LOADER_KEY: the key that will be associated with your loader.
 By default you are given **arctic** & **csv** (if you use one of these are your key it will override these)
   - LOADER_PROPS: the individual props available to be specified.
-    - For example, with arctic we have host, library, node, start & end.
+    - For example, with arctic we have host, library, symbol, start & end.
     - If you leave this property as an empty list your loader will be treated as a flag.
 For example, instead of using all the arctic properties we would simply specify `--arctic` (this wouldn't work well in arctic's case since it depends on all those properties)
 - You will also need to specify a function with the following signature `def find_loader(kwargs)` which returns a function that returns a dataframe or `None`
 - Here is an example of a custom loader: